ionic-team/collide/README.md

 collide-io
 ----------

-A simple javascript animation library built on top of [collide-motion](https://github.com/driftyco/collide-motion).
+A simple javascript animation library.
 WIP.

 Objective: to provide animations with more power and control than css animations provide, without sacrificing performance.